WilliamMelahouris/DataAnalysisPortfolioProjectTitanic/README.md

 Analyzing a dataset on the Titanic in Python

-Download the file to view it in Jupyter Notebook
+Download the .ipynb file to view it in Jupyter Notebook